bitkey/bitkey/README.rst

 Building from source
 --------------------

-BitKey is built with `TKLDev`_, the TurnKey Linux open source build chain.
+BitKey is built with `TKLDev`_, the TurnKey GNU/Linux build system.

 Reporting a bug, issue or feature request
 -----------------------------------------